Brawl in the Family (webcomic)

-Brawl in the Family was a gag-a-day webcomic written and drawn by Matthew Taranto.
-The webcomic was inspired by the Super Smash Bros. series and features characters from various video game franchises, such as Kirby, Super Mario, Pokémon, F-Zero, Metroid, Metal Gear, and many others.
-The webcomic concluded on October 3, 2014, having produced a total of 600 comics.
+Brawl in the Family is a gag-a-day webcomic written and drawn by Matthew Taranto that ran for 600 comics released between May 1, 2008 to October 3, 2014.
+The webcomic was inspired by the Super Smash Bros. series and features characters from various video game franchises, predominantly those seen on Nintendo video game consoles such as Kirby, Super Mario, Pokémon, F-Zero, and Metroid.

 Setting and cast

 Brawl in the Family is a play on words - a portmanteau of All in the Family and the Nintendo game Super Smash Bros.
 Brawl.
 The comic featured a variety of playable characters from the Super Smash Bros. series, with Kirby as its protagonist.
 Other characters playing a large role include King Dedede, Meta Knight, Captain Falcon and Jigglypuff, along with fellow Kirby characters Adeleine and Waddle Dee.
 Brawl in the Family primarily consisted of short visual jokes and wordplay, but also featured longer storylines and music videos, often to mark special occasions.
 Later in the series, the webcomic began to feature characters that were announced to be playable in Super Smash Bros. for Nintendo 3DS and Wii U.

 The webcomic later introduced a few original characters, such as Eario, the unseen janitor of Mushroom Kingdom, tasked with cleaning up in Mario's wake.
-Brawl in the Family expanded upon existing Nintendo characters by creating romances between Kirby and Jigglypuff, as well as Samus Aran and Captain Falcon, and by turning originally minor characters into recurring characters, such as Waluigi and a Bug Catcher from the Pokémon series.
-Gaming website Retro described Brawl in the Family as "almost aggressively lighthearted," because where "a lot of comedic webcomics tend to veer into cynical territory," Retro described Brawl in the Family as having a "warm, family friendly tone."
+Brawl in the Family expanded upon existing Super Smash Bros. characters by creating romances between Kirby and Jigglypuff, as well as Samus Aran and Captain Falcon, and by turning originally minor characters into recurring characters, such as Waluigi and a Bug Catcher from the Pokémon series.